 Unfortunately, Windows does not offer the function to let you easily remount the ejected USB Drive or media.
 But if you ever feel the need to remount the ejected USB Drive, without physically reconnecting it, follow this procedure.

-Remount ejected USB Drive
+Remount ejected USB Drive in Windows 10

 In Windows 10/8, right-click on the Start Button to bring up the WinX Menu.
 Select Device Manager.
 Scroll down to the entry USB Mass Storage Device, with the yellow exclamation mark.
 Right-click on it and select Properties.